 From Charu Asopa-Rajeev Sen To Prince Narula-Yuvika Chaudhary - TV Couples Who Locked Lips In Public

 Television couples who come across as docile on screen are different in real life.
 A few television couples do not shy away when it comes to showing their love for their partners in public.
-While a few celebrities are seen sharing PDA at event, some of them share their PDA filled pictures on their social media accounts.
+While a few celebrities are seen sharing PDA at events, some of them share their PDA filled pictures on their social media accounts.
 Take a look at popular TV faces, who have made headlines for locking lips in public.

 Charu Asopa & Rajeev Sen In Thailand